-Check out what after-school classes your local commune has to offer first.
+Check out what after-school classes your local commune or school has to offer first.
 Many activities are subsidised and offer good value for money, plus staying local will mean you avoid travelling long distances to drop off or collect your child.

 Beginners for the Under 6 and Under 12 teams are invited to regular training with the Rugby Club of Luxembourg, whilst the Walferdange Rugby Club runs a school on Saturday mornings.
-CSCE Rugby Luxembourg welcomes Under 8s and Under 14s to practice on Wednesdays and Saturdays, Juniors on Tuesdays and Thursdays and Under 6s on Saturdays.
+CSCE Rugby Luxembourg welcomes Under 8s to Under 14s to practice on Wednesdays and Saturdays, Juniors on Tuesdays and Thursdays and Under 6s on Saturdays.
 In total, there are five rugby clubs in Luxembourg and you can find out more about youth and children's teams here.

 Top Squash holds an introduction to this active sport as well as a junior programme.
 There are many local tennis clubs, nearly all providing tuition for children, whilst Tennis Spora in Bambesch has a tennis school.
 Luxembourg Lacrosse also supports youth teams.

 Karate kids, or those who prefer Judo, Aikido, Ju Jitsu, Kung Fu, Taekwondo or Krav Magna can find a list of all the clubs in Luxembourg here.

 If you want your child to attain the swimming certificate or just use up some energy, there are several pools in Luxembourg offering swim classes for children (mainly over 6 years-old, but some offer classes for younger children).